 He really hoped it was just a coincidence.

 School passed by in a blur.

 Watching the other students around him live their lives all day with seemingly useless worries made Naruto feel bitter.
-Bitter as though he was sick of people being so carefree, sick of constantly having something soil his happiness, sick of living.
+Bitter since he was sick of people being so carefree, sick of constantly having something soil his happiness, sick of living this way.

 A chipper voice calling his name from behind had Naruto sluggishly turn in his seat.
 Sakura was beaming at him, a glimmer of worry in her emerald eyes.